 A CurrentUsageSpec or HistoricUsageSpec can include MetricPattern elements that specify multiple metric names using a wildcard character.
 To form a metric pattern, replace any component of a metric name with an asterisk, which is a wildcard that matches all values of the metric name component it replaces.
 For example, this MetricPattern matches all metric names that begin with disk.

-<MetricPattern>disk.\</MetricPattern>
+'''

+<MetricPattern>disk.</MetricPattern>

+'''

-The response would include these metric names: disk.provisioned.latest, disk.used.latest, disk.write.average.
+The response would include these metric names: disk.provisioned.latest, disk.used.latest, disk.read.average, and disk.write.average.

 A different MetricPattern matches all metric names that begin with disk and end with average.